-The POA issued TFRS 17 in February 2019, a comprehensive new accounting standard for insurance contracts covering recognition and measurement, presentation and disclosure.
+POA issued TFRS 17 in February 2019, a comprehensive new accounting standard for insurance contracts covering recognition and measurement, presentation and disclosure.
 TFRS 17 model combines a current balance sheet measurement of insurance contract liabilities with the recognition of profit over the period that services are provided.
 TFRS 17 will become effective for annual reporting periods beginning on or after 1 January 2023; early application is permitted.

-The standard is not applicable for the Group and will not have an impact on the financial position or performance of the Group.
+The amendments did not have a significant impact on the financial position or performance of the Group.